Understanding Digital Credentials

 Additional use cases can be found on the Badge Wiki under Badge Examples.

-The IMS Comprehensive Learner Record (CLR) standard provides an inclusive institutional record of a learner's achievements relative to their specific educational goals.
+The 1EdTech Comprehensive Learner Record (CLR) standard provides an inclusive institutional record of a learner's achievements relative to their specific educational goals.
 It is not a replacement for the traditional transcript, but an extension that goes beyond credits and grades to include details on the learner's competencies, digital-age skills, and co-curricular achievements supported by evidence of their accomplishments.
 The CLR can present the learner’s achievements and experiences from K-20 and into employment.

 CLR is a collection of verifiable achievements in a securable, online document.
 It enables each credential-granting organization to visually brand the display of the achievements while enabling learners to share these across the web as part of their digital, professional portfolio.

-In 2016, twelve universities, including University of Maryland University College (UMUC)—an IMS Global Contributing Member—were granted funding by the Lumina foundation through the American Association of Collegiate Registrars and Admissions Officers (AACRAO) and the National Association of Student Personnel Administrators (NASPA) to develop and pilot new models for capturing and presenting a comprehensive student record of achievements beyond the academic record.
-Through a collaborative effort led by UMUC, the IMS Comprehensive Learner Record (then called the Extended Transcript) open standard was developed to define a common data model that enables institutions to manage and exchange competence and achievement data between systems and make these available to an employer, student, or other educational organization in a secure and cohesive manner.
+In 2016, twelve universities, including University of Maryland University College (UMUC)—an 1EdTech Contributing Member—were granted funding by the Lumina foundation through the American Association of Collegiate Registrars and Admissions Officers (AACRAO) and the National Association of Student Personnel Administrators (NASPA) to develop and pilot new models for capturing and presenting a comprehensive student record of achievements beyond the academic record.
+Through a collaborative effort led by UMUC, the 1EdTech Comprehensive Learner Record (then called the Extended Transcript) open standard was developed to define a common data model that enables institutions to manage and exchange competence and achievement data between systems and make these available to an employer, student, or other educational organization in a secure and cohesive manner.

 To learn more about the CLR framework and the results of UMUC’s groundbreaking work see A New Learning Model Paired with a New Kind of Transcript—Digital Style.

-The IMS Competencies and Academic Standards Exchange (CASE) standard provides a consistent way to exchange information about specific learning intentions.
+The 1EdTech Competencies and Academic Standards Exchange (CASE) standard provides a consistent way to exchange information about specific learning intentions.
 Academic standards and competencies are defined by a wide range of actors including state agencies, accreditation bodies, institutions, districts, programs, and course instructors.
 This specification enables educational organizations to connect specific academic standards or competencies (or any other learning outcome statement, such as objectives, proficiencies, skills, etc.) to programs, courses, units, assessments, rubrics, digital content, and other frameworks.
 The CASE standard supports:

 - CASE items that describe what a learner knows or is able to do